Renewing Your Family Child Care Permit

 - Two months prior to permit expiration, you will receive a notice in the mail from the Fairfax County Fire Prevention Division to schedule a home inspection.

 - Two months prior to permit expiration, your child care specialist will call to schedule your annual home visit.
-Please have ready for review the following:
+Please have the following ready for review:

 - Sick child policy.